Tracklit/TrackLitRN/replit.md

   - Cards show training sessions with categorized workouts (short/medium/long distance)
   - Rest days display with calendar icon and appropriate messaging
   - Removed old static Target Times, Your Programs, and Journal Entry components
+  - User confirmed the vertical card layout is working correctly
 - July 9, 2025: Enhanced date navigation with smooth fade transitions and cleaner interface ✅
   - Fixed critical bug where page would break when changing dates to days with meets instead of training sessions
   - Moved date navigation to always be visible (under workout card for workouts, top for meets)